 For potential customers, you can ask the following questions.

-- What’s your primary goal or what you want to achieve from our product/service?
+- What’s your primary goal or what do you want to achieve from our product/service?

-- Do you have any concern for joining?
+- Do you have any concerns about joining?
 (If yes, what)

 - What are the benefits we provide that make us unique?

 If someone is not signing up or taking action, then you can ask, “What almost stopped you from signing up? ( or, being with us?)

 By asking questions such as what stopped them from taking decisive action, you can find out the obstacles in your sales funnel and improve them.

 Sometimes asking more personalized questions like their dream job or holiday destination, you can activate their emotional trigger & know the buying intent.
 It will help you then to create a solid content plan to make the best of it so that you can focus on the product/service, brand, customer or market that makes you successful in getting an uplift for your business.

 Step 5: Content and Design Analysis

 Now, you know your prospect’s state of awareness and what promise you are going to deliver.
 It’s time to start understanding the content & design of your landing page to make sure how you can achieve your goals.